Good Food is for Dancing

 Shop the perimeter.

-The produce section, dairy, meat, bakery.
-Find the real food.
+There you'll find the produce section, dairy, meat, bakery.
+The real food.

 The middle aisles are where the packaged goods live—powders, processed food with the most additives, ingredients with names you can't pronounce.

-Start at the produce; fill your cart with fruit, vegetables, dates, nuts, and build from there.
+Start at the produce; fill your cart with fruits, vegetables, dates, nuts, and build from there.

 Tip Two, three colors.